Jaimilit/CrossFit-Signup/README.md

 Bookings Page - Where an authenicated user can view the bookings and choose a session to book:
 ![bookings](./static/assets/features/calendar-page.png)

-My Bookings Page - Where an authenticated user can view all their bookings:
+My Bookings Page - Where an authenticated user can view all their bookings.
+This is also filtered by day and then by time:
 ![my bookings](./static/assets/features/my-bookings-page.png)

 Booking Successful - Where a user is informed that their booking was successful: